Amani5576/Nebula_Intensity/README.md

     * `x` *(`x` is an integer Level number)*
     * `x,y,z,...` *(multiple integer level numbers of any random chosen level)*

-Tuples are used further on in plotting of filtered data in spectra.py @rofhima13
+Tuples are used in plotting of filtered data in spectra.py @rofhima13

 For the Hydrogen Alpha Filtered data: